YottaDB/YDBDoc/ProgGuide/devcycle.rst

 * ZPRINT
 * $TEXT()

-YottaDB/GT.M auto-ZLINKs the routine only under these conditions:
+YottaDB auto-ZLINKs the routine only under these conditions:

 * The routine has the same name as the source file.
 * ZLINK can locate the routine file using $ZROUTINES, or the current directory if $ZROUTINES is null.